microsoft/needlr/docs/index.rst

-..
-Needlr documentation master file, created by sphinx-quickstart on Fri Jul 12 13:29:42 2024.
+.. needlr documentation master file, created by sphinx-quickstart on Sun Jul 14 22:23:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Needlr's documentation!
+Welcome to needlr's documentation!
 ==================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 6
    :caption: Contents:

+   needlr

 Indices and tables